greddy7574/taigaMcpServer/README.md

 📊 Returns: List of sprints with status and dates

 🗣️ "Get details for Sprint 5"
+🔍 Returns: Detailed information for Sprint 5

+🗣️ "Get detailed statistics for Sprint 5"
 📈 Returns: Progress stats, completion rates, user stories count

 🗣️ "Create a new sprint called 'Q1 Release' from 2024-01-01 to 2024-03-31"